 Depends.
 Your initial fees cover all tournament fees, leagues, practices and training and coaches honorariums.
 What it doesn’t cover is for teams that travel outside of Calgary.
 Travel expenses for players, parents and coaches are additional.
 Typically a team may go out of town to Edmonton, Medicine Hat, Lethbridge or another city that is drivable and coach’s costs are very minimal.
 However, as a team, if the parents and players decide to do more extensive travel to the USA or Eastern Canada, plane tickets and car rental for the coaches would need to be covered by a cash call as well as for your son or daughter’s expenses.

 When your son or daughter have been selected on a team, we will contact the family to inform them usually via email.
 Keeping completely transparent, we inform the family of who the coach is, what team they have been selected for, when their practices take place and the location.
 We do our best to answer all your questions BEFORE you are invited so if you get invited, you can make the decision quickly.
-We aim to give families 48 hours to accept their spot on the team and pay their fees.
-This allows us to order the clothing packages as well as finalize the rosters of the team.
+We aim to give families 24 hours to accept their spot on the team and pay their fees.
+This allows us to finalize the rosters of the team so players who aren't invited can explore other opportunities.
 Families are expected to make a decision and pay the fees within that time frame.
-Payment plans are available.

 There are several reasons why players withdraw from the program after it has started and fees have been paid.
 It is very rare that a player withdraws from the program however when it does, we address it on a case by case basis.